 Pre-Calculus: This comprehensive Pre-Calculus course is designed to prepare students for further Calculus study whether at NCA or in college.
 Combining topics from Algebra, Trigonometry, and Geometry, Pre-Calculus unifies and develops a student's understanding of the world through mathematical models and allows students to solve complex problems and make predictions using their models.
 Graphical and algebraic representations of topics are stressed throughout the course.
-Graphing calculator required.
-The textbook is Pearson Hall Precalculus.

 AP Calculus AB: The AP Calculus course is designed to prepare students for college calculus courses with a heavy emphasis on the AP Exam which is typically administered in early May.
 The four main topics explored in this course are limits, derivatives, indefinite integrals, and definite integrals.
 Students are expected to master the concepts of these topics graphically, numerically, and analytically both with and without the aid of a graphing calculator.
-Graphing calculator required.
-The textbook is Prentice Hall Calculus.

 AP Statistics: The AP Statistics course is designed to encourage students to think critically about the data and information that is presented around them through the news, social media, and more.
 Students will explore how to collect and analyze data, anticipate patterns, and make statistical inferences.
 This course will utilize activities, discussions, and projects.
 Graphing calculators are required.
-The textbook is "The Practice of Statistics" by Starnes and Tabor.